fede183/notes/NotesAWS.md

 ## CloudTrail Insights
 Within CloudTrail, you can also enable CloudTrail Insights(opens in a new tab).
 This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account.

-### QA

-Which tasks can you perform using AWS CloudTrail?
-(Select TWO.)

-Track user activities and API requests throughout your AWS infrastructure

-View metrics and graphs to monitor the performance of resources

 ## AWS Trusted Advisor
 AWS Trusted Advisor(opens in a new tab) is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.

 ## AWS Trusted Advisor dashboard
 When you access the Trusted Advisor dashboard on the AWS Management Console, you can review completed checks for cost optimization, performance, security, fault tolerance, and service limits.

-## QA

-Which actions can you perform using Amazon CloudWatch?
-(Select TWO.)

-Monitor your resources utilization and performance

-Receive real-time guidance for improving your AWS environment

-Which service enables you to review the security of your Amazon S3 buckets by checking for open access permissions?

-AWS Trusted Advisor

-Which categories are included in the AWS Trusted Advisor dashboard?
-(Select TWO.)

-Performance

-Fault tolerance

 # Pricing